Frequently Asked Questions

 I am an incoming Scholar and I paid my orientation fees (SLO Days and WOW).
 How can I be refunded?

-When requesting a refund from the Orientation department, inform them that your reason for the request is that you are a Cal Poly Scholar.
-According to the Orientation department website, it can take up to 5-7 business days for a refund directed to the credit card.
-Please refer to the Orientation department website for further questions regarding refunds.
+When requesting a refund from New Student & Transition Programs, inform them that your reason for the request is that you are a Cal Poly Scholar.
+The refund can take up to 5-7 business days to appear on your credit card.
+For more details, please reach out to New Student & Transition Programs

 Who is my Academic Advisor?